cyberark/terraform-provider-cyberark/README.md

 ## Authentication

-The Terraform Provider Secrets Hub authenticates to CyberArk Identity Security Platform Shared Services with the service account and its credential.
+The Terraform Provider Cyberark authenticates to CyberArk Identity Security Platform Shared Services with the service account and its credential.

 ### Set up Service Account